 Step into the world of footwear designer Erin.

 In this Meet, we present to you Erin, who has recently graduated from Cordwainers Footwear: Product Design and Innovation.
-She talks us through evolving from a fine art background to a product design, her thoughts on what makes a good designer and using her projects to overcome adversity.
+She talks us through evolving from a fine art background to product design, her thoughts on what makes a good designer and using her projects to overcome adversity.

 Tell us about yourself.